Charles Ewart

-Ensign Charles Ewart (1769 – 23 March 1846) was a Scottish soldier of the Royal North British Dragoons (more commonly known as the Scots Greys), famous for capturing the regimental eagle of the 45e Régiment de Ligne (lit.
-'45th Regiment of the Line') at the Battle of Waterloo.
+Ensign Charles Ewart (1769 – 23 March 1846) was a British soldier of the Royal Scots Greys, famous for capturing the regimental eagle of the 45^{e} régiment d'infanterie de ligne (45th Infantry Regiment of the Line) at the Battle of Waterloo.

 He was born near Kilmarnock (although recent research has found that he may have in fact been born nearer Moffat) in 1769, and enlisted in the dragoons at the age of twenty.
 He fought in a number of actions in the French Revolutionary Wars, was briefly taken prisoner, and emerged from the conflict as a sergeant in the regiment.
-Over the next two decades he became a well-respected and competent soldier, serving as fencing-master of the regiment; a heavily built man, reported as 6'4" tall and "of Herculean strength" he was an expert swordsman and accomplished rider.
+Over the next two decades he became a well-respected and competent soldier, serving as fencing-master of the regiment; a heavily built man, reported as 6 ft 4 in tall and "of Herculean strength" he was an expert swordsman and accomplished rider.
 At the Battle of Waterloo, he captured one of the two imperial eagle standards captured by the British Army during the Waterloo campaign.
 The year after Waterloo he was made a commissioned officer with the junior-most rank of ensign, retiring in 1821.